JarredAllen/stipulate.rs/README.md

 # stipulate.rs

-A code stipulator for assessing student code in a learning environment
+**stipulate.rs is a code stipulator for assessing student code in a learning environment**

+---

+The rest of this readme is WIP